 According to the bank officials, rogue employees had bypassed the lender’s internal messaging system called CBS (Core Banking System) to avoid detection.
 They placed messaging instructions via the SWIFT global payment system and requested Indian banks’ overseas branches to pay the cash as loans.

-According to blockchain experts, a private blockchain network facilitates permissioned auditors, regulators, and payment processors to access real-time transactions.
-Had PNB bank implemented a private blockchain solution to reconcile its SWIFT payments then such a fraud would not have happened.
-Such a solution can immediately detect any malicious transactions from occurring.
-It can loop in all stakeholders to verify that the payment settlement information is genuine and loan requests are backed by substantial collaterals.
-In addition, regulators and auditors can also readily access all transaction details from end to end.
+According to blockchain experts at Oodles, a private blockchain network facilitates only permissioned auditors, regulators, and payment processors to access real-time transactions.
+Had PNB bank implemented a private blockchain solution to reconcile its SWIFT payments, such a fraud would not have happened.
+Such a solution could have immediately detected any malicious transactions from occurring.
+It would have looped in all stakeholders to verify that the payment settlement information is genuine and loan requests are backed by substantial collaterals.
+In addition, regulators and auditors could have also managed to readily access all transaction details from end to end.

 With trained machine learning algorithms, blockchain can also provide a solution to detect fraudulent patterns.
 It can secure all processes with cryptography mechanisms and an immutable ledger.
-It will make forging documents or information almost impossible while ensuring non-repudiation.
+It makes forging documents or information almost impossible while ensuring non-repudiation.

-Smart contracts inherently eliminate the dependency on intermediaries, provide an immutable record of transactions, and facilitate real-time transaction execution.
-In the banking context, a smart contract is a program that can enable banks to digitally facilitate, verify, and enforce the negotiations of a deal.
+Smart contracts inherently eliminate the dependency on intermediaries and facilitate real-time transaction execution.
+In the banking context, a smart contract is a program that can enable banks to automatically facilitate, verify, and enforce the negotiations of a deal.
 Also, it can enable efficient audit trail and procedural compliance while ensuring that all stakeholders share collective intelligence.